 Parks Canada will replace the Brighton Road Swing Bridge with one that has a full highway load rating and no restrictions for emergency and service vehicles.
 Additional investments have enabled Parks Canada to upgrade the current bridge to a two lane structure with a pedestrian walkway.
 The new bridge will allow the simultaneous flow of traffic in both directions and will meet current highway load standards, meaning the existing load restrictions will be removed once the project is complete.

 The bridge will be fabricated off-site and transported to the site in sections for re-assembly, decreasing the time required for vehicular closures.
 The concrete road abutment and centre pier will be rehabilitated to accommodate the new bridge.
 In addition, the new bridge will be heavier, so mechanical and electrical features will be upgraded.

 Parks Canada enjoys a special relationship with the many communities along the Trent Severn Waterway.
 We work closely with municipalities and their respective councils in order to effectively address municipal infrastructure matters, such as the Brighton Road Swing Bridge, that impact waterway navigation.

 Attendees learned about how construction might impact them, saw preliminary design sketches, and were able to speak to the engineers managing the project.

-County Road 64, and the Murray Canal are closed at this location to facilitate the construction during the non-navigation season.
+County Road 64, and the Murray Canal and adjacent trails are closed at this location to facilitate the construction during the non-navigation season.
 Residents and visitors are asked to follow detour signage.
-The Brighton Road Swing Bridge replacement project will be completed in May 2018.

 December 14, 2017 - Community Bulletin: Replacement of Brighton Road Swing Bridge